Biased Federated Learning under Wireless Heterogeneity: System Model and Wireless FL

 \subsection{Over-the-air transmission}

-The key idea of OTA-FL is to exploit the natural superposition property of the wireless channel, facilitating joint computation and communication \cite{Analog_WSN}.
-This allows for a ``one-shot" aggregation of local gradients at the PS.
-We assume perfect synchronization among devices while uploading local gradients, as also assumed in \cite{OTA_FL,FL_fading,BB_FL,One_bit_FL,NCOTA,OTA_FL_H_data,Biased_OTA_FL_ICC}.
-To transmit its local gradient, each device $m$ pre-scales its signal while satisfying the energy budget and sends it over a fading uplink MAC to the PS.
-Let $\mathbf{x}_{m,t}$ denote the signal transmitted by device $m$ in FL round $t$.
-Then, the PS receives the signal
+OTA-FL exploits the superposition property of the wireless MAC to perform joint computation and communication, enabling “one-shot’’ aggregation of local gradients at the PS \cite{Analog_WSN}. \addb{ Following standard practice in the OTA-FL literature, we assume perfect time (and carrier) synchronization across devices during uplink aggregation \cite{OTA_FL,FL_fading,BB_FL,One_bit_FL,NCOTA,OTA_FL_H_data,Biased_OTA_FL_ICC}.
+This assumption can be relaxed via recently developed calibration techniques for OTA aggregation; see, e.g., \cite{OTA_realignment,ngo2025distributedmimoovertheairphase}.} To perform OTA-FL, each device $m$ maps its local gradient to a transmit signal $\mathbf{x}_{m,t}$, and devices transmit simultaneously, hence the PS receives

-where $\mathbf{z}_t \sim \mathcal{C N}(\mathbf{0},N_0 \mathbf{I})$ is the additive white Gaussian noise at the PS, i.i.d. over $t$.
-To approximate the ideal gradient aggregation in \eqref{Gradagg} using the signal model in \eqref{Signal_model}, each device employs an OTA pre-scaler $\gamma_m$ and adopts a truncated channel inversion power control strategy, namely,
+where $\mathbf{z}_t \sim \mathcal{CN}(\mathbf 0, N_0 \mathbf I)$ is the additive white Gaussian noise at the PS, i.i.d. over $t$.
+To approximate the ideal aggregation in \eqref{Gradagg} under an average per-sample energy constraint $E_s$, devices employ truncated channel inversion with a device-specific pre-scaling factor \(\gamma_m\):

 where $\mathbf{\chi}^A_{m,t}$ is the OTA transmission indicator, defined as